-- Meditate – Again, something I talk about all the time.
-Meditation will help with everything from calmness to any kind of recovery you’re working on. if you keep it up, it will have lasting effects on your brain and your ability to stay calm and centered.
+- Meditate – Meditation will help with everything from calmness to any kind of recovery you’re working on. if you keep it up, it will have lasting effects on your brain and your ability to stay calm and centered.

 The social tools

-- Stay connected – with your recovery community, with your family, with whoever makes you feel good and safe.
+- Stay connected – with your recovery community, your family, and whoever makes you feel good and safe.
 Text, call, meet up, send memes, and know someone’s out there when you need them.

 - Know when to reach out for help – have a team of people who you can call if you are having problems.
 Have a sponsor?
 Friend, sober sister, spiritual figure, family member, therapist, doctor, or whoever fits the bill for you.

 - Celebrate – celebrate your goals, your special days, and the people you care about.
 Keep joy in your life and in the lives of the people around you.
 This is especially helpful for building self-esteem.

 - Learn resiliency – otherwise known as your ability to bounce back.
 This will carry you when things don’t work out as planned, and they won’t work sometimes.
 But, better to know that and be prepared, right?

 - Find things to care about – if there isn’t much passion in your job, find it somewhere else.
 We all need things to care about and to know care about us.
 Struggle with people?
 Foster animals.
 Find a way to fill your heart with something pure and positive.
 It changes everything.

 - Replace negative thoughts – if you struggle with your thinking (and who doesn’t) find tools to help replace that stinking thinking.
 Try using replacement thoughts that are positive, affirmations, or do those meditations about building self-esteem and self-confidence.